 Alarming Statistics of Fatty Liver Disease

-The non-alcoholic fatty liver disease is currently the most common liver disease in the United States and worldwide, affecting 10-24% of the world’s population.
-In the United States, Centers for Disease Control reported that half of the US adult population is currently over normal weight (BMI> 25) and one-quarter of the US adult population has a BMI over 30.
+Non-alcoholic fatty liver disease is currently the most common liver disease in the United States and worldwide, affecting 10-24% of the world’s population.
+In the United States, the Center for Disease Control reported that half of the US adult population is currently over normal weight (BMI> 25) and one-quarter of the US adult population has a BMI over 30.

 Reasons People Have Non-Alcoholic Fatty Liver Disease (NAFLD)